 Chemistry is the study of matter and the changes that matter undergoes.
-The course focuses on four big topics including scale, proportion and quantity, structure and properties, energy, and transformations.
+This course focuses on key topics including scale, proportion and quantity, structure and properties, energy, and transformations.
 Chemistry takes a molecular and an atomic approach to matter in order to learn about its structure and properties.
-In this course scholars will learn about the basic building blocks of matter through hands-on experimentation and in-class demonstrations.
-Scholars will learn about the intimate connection between matter and energy and focus on the role of energy and heat in chemical reactions.
+Scholars will learn about the basic building blocks of matter through hands-on experimentation and in-class demonstrations, exploring the intimate connection between matter and energy and the role of energy and heat in chemical reactions.

-The scholars foundational knowledge in chemistry will allow the course to culminate in the examination of contemporary research topics.
-This will include nanochemistry, environmental engineering, and photonics.
+The course culminates in an examination of contemporary research topics, including nanochemistry, environmental engineering, and photonics.